Volunteer

 Join Our Mission: Support Asylum Seekers with CASP

 Volunteers are the heart of our work.
-With over 200 dedicated individuals, we create a welcoming environment where children and families find safety, stability, and hope.
+With over 200 dedicated individuals, we are able to create a welcoming environment for individuals and families seeking safety, stability, and hope.

 Support Asylum Seekers in a Way That Fits You